 Voicemail to email is a business phone system feature that does what it says, taking a recorded voicemail and sending it to an email address.
-The recipient is then able to download the file right from their email and play it using a media player on their smartphone or PC.
-Voicemail to email is a popular offering among hosted VoIP and cloud phone system providers.
+The recipient is then able to download the file from their email and play it using a media player on their smartphone or PC.
+Voicemail to email is a popular feature among hosted VoIP and cloud phone system providers.

 In addition to the audio file, which is commonly sent in either an mpg or wav format, voicemail emails also usually include the time and date of the message as well as caller ID information.

-Receive email with recording attached: A notification email with the new voicemail message attached as a .wav or .mp3 file is sent to your inbox.
+- Receive email with recording attached: An email with the voicemail message attached as a wav or mp3 file is sent to your inbox.
 The message will also be saved in your voicemail box so that you can access it again later.

-Receive email with recording attached, no saved recording: A notification email with the new voicemail message attached is sent to your inbox.
+- Receive email with recording attached, no saved recording: An email with the new voicemail message attached is sent to your inbox.
 After the email is sent, the voicemail message file is automatically deleted from your voicemail box.

-Receive email only (no attachment): A notification email is sent to your inbox indicating that a new message is waiting in your voicemail box.
+- Receive email only (no attachment): An email is sent to your inbox alerting you that a new message is waiting in your voicemail box.
 There is no voicemail message attached.

 Voicemail to Email Benefits

 In 2021, the average U.S. user spent around 5.35 hours per day checking personal and business emails.
 Now that you know how to forward voicemail to email, why not take advantage of this habit and send your voicemails to your email?
 This makes it easy to see voicemails and take action.
 Some providers also offer text message notifications when a new voicemail comes in.